davehochh/hellofixit/README_HELLOFIXIT.txt

 FUTURE DEVELOPMENT ROADMAP
 --------------------------

-test with not truncating to 160 characters test with a real cell phone for fixit and customer when a customer sends just a photo, it seems to not create a job (when sms is null) make a setting for the time interval that a fixit has to respond make a setting for add to job interval test sending a job from iphone with sms and mms confirmation that we got your job message button to reset to default settings setting for don't send same job to same fixit more than x times kill switch for relay and text in add nid to watchdog messages put real data validation on mms in jobs relay

-- Send message to admin asking to approve job

-- Text in - Create new customer person via text "hellofixit" and five digit integer
-- Text in - Create new fixit person via text "contractor" and five digit integer
-- Text in - Check for message with "help" string and respond with link to readme?
-- Text in - if created a job from the same number within 1 min add it to the last job created
-- Text in - add to job - see if sms or mms is blank on existing job
+- Quality control and testing
+	Test with not truncating to 160 characters
+	Test with a real cell phone for fixit and customer (not Google voice)

+- Possible bugs
+	Zip codes don't display in UI when populated programmatically When a customer sends just a photo, it seems to not create a job (when sms is null)

+- Settings
+	Kill switch for relay and text in
+	Button to reset to default settings
+	Make a setting for the time interval that a fixit has to respond Make a setting for add to job interval
+	Setting for don't send same job to same fixit more than x times String to check for for new customer and new fixit (hardcoded currently) Time interval where it won't create new job for same customer

+- Jobs relay
+	** Calculate distance between zip codes to figure out what Fixits to relay jobs to Get rid of current jobadmin page and replace with a view Confirmation that we got your job message
+	Put real data validation on mms in jobs relay
-- Text in - If job is from customer we don't have zip code then ask for zip code
+	If job is from customer we don't have zip code then ask for zip code

-- Relay - calculate distance between zip codes to figure out what Fixits to relay jobs to
-- Relay - Need a way for admin to approve jobs: approved, denied, spam, need customer address
-- Relay - Texts to admin need a url to approve jobs because they are going to be sent every 10m in batches
+- Logs
+	Add nid to watchdog messages

+- Text in
+	Check for message with "help" string and respond with link to readme?

+- Tests
-- Tests - jobs relay
+	- More tests for jobs relay

-- Cron callback password in settings
+- Misc
-- Add job ref field to feedback node
+	Add job ref field to feedback node
-- Relay - Only relay jobs to Fixits with same first 3 digits in zip code
-- Relay - send confirmation that we got the customer's job
-- Relay - send confirmation when new job is approved
-- Check for admin cell phone in hellofixit_cron
+	Check for admin cell phone in hellofixit_cron
-- If no admin cell phone, display error or something
-- Views for admin to see usage data
+	If no admin cell phone, display error or something Views for admin to see usage data
-- Settings should have time interval where it won't create new job for same customer
-- Installation message
+	Installation message
-- Setup ability for Fixits to pay to be on top of the list
+	Setup ability for Fixits to pay to be on top of the list Phone number validation
-- Get rid of else ifs in person and text out validation
-- Phone number validation
-- Review the default SMS messages to make sure they make sense
-- Get rid of body field in feedback node
+	Review the default SMS messages to make sure they make sense Get rid of body field in feedback node
-- Add data validation to new person node so that it won't allow duplicate cell numbers
-- Add data validation to new feedback node
+	Add data validation to new person node so that it won't allow duplicate cell numbers Add data validation to new feedback node
-- Double check that public variables are no longer used - e.g. cell_formatted

 MAINTAINERS
 -----------